 3. See everyone’s favorite nanny fly into town to save the day as the Rockwall Summer Musicals presents ‘Mary Poppins.’
 Flying by Foy, the theatrical flying specialist, has been retained as the flying director so Mary will indeed fly with her signature umbrella and Bert will tap dance on the ceiling in this extra fun production.
 The show opens this Friday and runs weekends through Aug.
 21.

-4. Speaking of flying, the annual celebration of flying and non-flying inspects happens this Saturday at the Butterflies and Bugs!
+4. Speaking of flying, the annual celebration of flying and non-flying insects happens this Saturday at the Butterflies and Bugs!
 Family Festival at Texas Discovery Gardens in Fair Park.
 The little kiddles can enjoy crafts, displays of live and pinned insects, and best of all, Entomologist John Watts will be on hand with his personal buggy collection of beetles, tarantulas, and walking sticks.
-Afterwards, be sure to tour the butterfly house.
-Dress in bright colors, hold really still and the butterflies just might mistake you for a flower!
+Afterward, be sure to tour the butterfly house.
+Dress in bright colors hold really still and the butterflies just might mistake you for a flower!